Everybody loves a wonder goal and over the years, the Premier League has gifted spectators with a wide range of jaw-dropping efforts.

 The goal: Oussama Assaidi gave Stoke City a vital win against Chelsea in 2013 with a late winner, cutting inside from the right to beat Petr Cech with an effort from outside the area into the top-right corner.

 Following the end of his loan from Liverpool, Assaidi joined United Arab Emirates side Al-Ahli in January 2015 before finally signing for FC Twente at the end of 2016.
-Assaidi is a free agent having been released by the Dutch side in 2019.
+Assaidi retired in 2019, starting his own sports gym in Morocco.

 7. Carles Gil (ASTON VILLA vs Sunderland 2016)